-Happy Pride Month—the sunniest, most colorful of months! ☀️ 🌈 🤗We’ve long been a fan of encouraging employees to bring their full selves to work, and celebrating it!
+Happy Pride Month—the sunniest, most colorful of months! ☀️ 🌈 🤗We’ve long been a fan of encouraging employees to bring their full selves to work, and celebrate it!
 This very much includes gender, sexuality, and other alternative lifestyles that don’t fit into our heteronormative worldview.

 So, how do workplaces move beyond performative allyship and rainbow-washing, and toward a culture of true inclusion?
 We’ve identified three key ways to help your LGTBQ+ employees feel safe and comfortable at work.